percona/cloud-tools/doc/Account.rst

 To create a PCT account:

 1. Go to `cloud.percona.com <https://cloud.percona.com>`_
 #.
-Enter you first name, last name, e-mail, and password.
+Enter your first name, last name, e-mail, and password.
 #.
 Select the check box to agree with the *Terms of Service*
    and *Privacy Policy*.
 #.
 Click **Sign Up**.